JaynilJaiswal/Streaming-ETL-Pipeline-using-Kafka/README.md

-# Streaming-ETL-Pipeline-using-Kafka
+# Streaming-ETL-Pipeline-using-Kafka with Airflow Automation

-This is a project that aims to de-congest the national highways by analyzing the road traffic data from different toll plazas.
-As a vehicle passes a toll plaza, the vehicle's data like vehicle_id, vehicle_type, toll_plaza_id, and timestamp are streamed to Kafka.
+This project aims to decongest national highways by analyzing road traffic data from different toll plazas.
+As a vehicle passes a toll plaza, its data (vehicle_id, vehicle_type, toll_plaza_id, and timestamp) is streamed to Kafka and processed in parallel using multithreading for high efficiency.
+Apache Airflow is used to automate the ETL workflow.

+## Key Features
+- **Real-time Traffic Data Streaming**: Uses Kafka for vehicle data ingestion.
+- **Multithreaded Processing**: Optimized for handling 1 million records efficiently.
+- **Automated ETL Pipeline**: Apache Airflow orchestrates data extraction, transformation, and loading.

 ## Setup Instructions for Kafka

 ### 1. Navigate to the Kafka Directory
 Change to the Kafka directory using the following command:
 ```bash
 cd kafka_2.12-3.7.0